 assuming, that your input starts from 0 as the default (Pic.
 3).

 Having this we can attend to make a similar thing with our new layer, which has been merged with 2 initial layers (Pic.
 4).
 We will use exactly the same formula as below, however, there is an important thing, which must be applied here.
 Namely, we must select the values, which have their roots in the first layer and provide the prefix accordingly.
-The selection can be done easily by using the “Select by expression” option, where we can use the wildcard in order to simplify our searching query.
+The selection can be done easily by using the “Select by expression” option, where we can use the wildcard in order to simplify our search query.

 layer LIKE '%part_of_the_layer_name'